finopsfoundation/foundation/vendor_member_guidelines.md

 ## Slack Access Criteria

 We will grant slack access to participants from your company who fit the [FinOps practitioner definition](https://github.com/finopsfoundation/foundation/blob/master/practitioner_definition.md).
 Those outside of that will be considered on a one-off basis by the membership committee, however the stance on no sales people (or those who hold quotas of any kind, such as technical pre-sales) is firm.
 The ideal participants are SMEs who know both cloud financial management and your product from hands-on work.
+SMEs from FinOps, cloud, or cloud management vendors who are FinOps Foundation vendor members in good standing (either General or Premier) may join the slack.

 ## Adding People to Slack